 You can set up rules to trigger once at a specific day and time (for example, to pause some ads and enable others if a promotion is ending over the weekend).
 Or you set them to run once each week, or once every day (for more routine adjustments or reporting).

 I like to use them to monitor for performance exceptions.
 For example, I have one rule set up to alert me when a client's weekly ROAS is lower than their targeted 800%, and another set up if their daily total conversion value drops below a certain threshold.

 Here are some other ideas from Google's support page on how to use automated rules:

 Change keyword bids to control your average position

-Raise keyword bids to ensure your ads show on first page (though the automated bidding option "target search page location" is usually better for this)
+Raise keyword bids to ensure your ads show on the first page (though the automated bidding option "target search page location" is usually better for this)

 Send yourself an email if a campaign’s budget is nearly exhausted early in the day